 Market Risks - The Trustees regularly monitor the performance of the growth phase against inflation.
-The strategy for the default option is set with the intention of diversifying the market risks to reach a level of risk deemed appropriate.
-Within active funds, management of many of the market risks is delegated to the investment managers.
+The strategy for the default option is set with the intention of diversifying the market risks, which is achieved by investing across a wide range of asset classes.

+Within actively managed funds, management of many of the market risks is delegated to the investment managers.